qntm/t-a-i/README.md

 **TAI milliseconds** tracks the number of elapsed milliseconds since 1970-01-01 00:00:00 TAI.
 TAI does not have leap seconds.

 Well... actually, prior to 1972-01-01 00:00:00 Unix time = 1972-01-01 00:00:10 TAI, the relationship between Unix time and TAI was quite complicated, and we do not attempt to model it properly here.
-However, if we call this instant 63072010000 TAI milliseconds,and promise not to use TAI instants before this time, the effective result is the same.
+However, if we call this instant 63072010000 TAI milliseconds, and promise not to use TAI instants before this time, the effective result is the same.

 # Installation